Want to know how to email like an expert? Email marketing still drives more ROI and convert more clients than social or traditional sales.

 $38 for every $1 invested.
 That is a serious return-on-investment for email marketing, especially for small businesses doing their own marketing.

 Getting the most out of your email mail list is so important to reach your audience across the board.

 There are countless business owners doing email marketing because someone said they have to, overwhelmed, just sending an email when they can.

 It isn’t as difficult as you may think.
-It requires speaking to your audience where they are at in their journey and creating a welcoming relationship for them to participate in.
+It requires speaking to your audience.
+Find where they are at in their journey and creating a welcoming relationship for them to participate in.
 I am all about education on how to make email marketing work for you and your business.